top of page

 Lauren Riley, Chief Sustainability Officer at United Airlines, admits that aviation is hard to abate.
 It means ‘we don’t have the solutions at scale commercially available to make a difference right now.’
 But that doesn’t mean the situation is hopeless – anything but, in fact.
 For Lauren, the appeal of a sustainability role in her sector comes down to there being ‘no shortage of solutions,’ in contrast to other hard-to-abate industries, ‘so it’s multi-functional, really dynamic [...] opportunity is everywhere.’
 There is plenty of work to do – but Lauren is more than up for the challenge.
 ‘I’m in a space where I believe I can drive change and I’m proud of that.’

 Gov Kandola, who leads our Transport & Logistics practice, spoke to Lauren Riley on this episode of the Venari Podcast’s Sustainability Series.
-But what did we learn from their conversation?
+But what did we learn from their conversation about sustainable travel?

 United was the first airline to commit to net zero without carbon offsets